Experienced a pay cut? Here’s what to do next:

 So how much should millennials save for retirement in their employer’s plan?
 Serfas says you should at least be saving enough to get the match, if there is one.
 Matching formulas can vary, but one common match is dollar-for-dollar on the first 6 percent of employee contributions.
 When you don’t chip in enough to get the match, you’re leaving money on the table.

 But what if you don’t have a 401(k) at work?
-In that case, you could open an Individual Retirement Account (IRA) or an IRA CD.
-Both offer millennials a tax-advantaged way to save for retirement.
+In that case, you could open an IRA.
+A Discover IRA CD, for instance, offers competitive rates at fixed terms.
+Both 401(k)s and IRAs offer millennials a tax-advantaged way to save for retirement.

 Getting past the obstacles to millennials saving for retirement sometimes means having to work on a small scale to achieve your big-picture goal.

-Michael Banks, founder of The Fortunate Investor, a personal finance and investing blog, says to answer the question of how much should millennials save for retirement, you need to have the right perspective.
+Michael Banks, founder of a personal finance and investing blog, says to answer the question of how much should millennials save for retirement, you need to have the right perspective.

 “There’s no minimum amount required to start saving for retirement,” Banks says.
 “Even $20 a month is good, if you invest it in the right places.”
 Banks suggests micro savings apps, which allow you to invest your spare change in various diversified investments.
 Banks says the convenience of being able to track your investments from a mobile device may be especially appealing to on-the-go millennials.